Jayd-1234/GSoC_vectorized_proof_of_concepts/report.md

         second[i*len(arr2) + j] = j
 ```

-This serves a theoretical background for `product`.
-In real world use-case, we usually care about `product` between sub-arrays of arrays `arr1` and `arr2`.
+This serves a theoretical background for `argproduct`.
+In real world use-case, we usually care about `argproduct` between sub-arrays of arrays `arr1` and `arr2`.
 These sub-arrays have some property in common, like they may belong to a particular class or event.
 The sub-arrays tend to be very irregular in shape.
 In order to represent them the sub-arrays in the array, the individual sub-arrays are usually stacked in a contiguous fashion, with the start and stop indices of each sub-array are described by two arrays `start` and `stop`.

 Let's denote the `starts` and `stops` arrays of `arr1` and `arr2` as `starts1`,`stops1` and `starts2`, `stops2` respectively.
 Now, we can modify the above sequential implementation to account for sub-arrays as follows: